-A potential employer will typically ask about your salary expectations during the interview if it was not included on the initial application.
+A potential employer will typically ask about your salary expectations during the interview if it was not included in the initial application.
 Don’t feel pressured to answer this question directly.
 Indicate that you expect your salary to reflect your level of education and experience.
-You can also ask the interviewer for more information about the compensation structure at the company to better frame your response.
-If pressed for a number, it is advisable to give a salary range rather than a single value.
-Don’t sell yourself short, but be realistic and do your research in advance to better understand the salary ranges for the positions that you are applying for.
-A great resource for ACS members is the ACS Salary Calculator, which takes a variety of factors into account, including experience level, field of chemistry, and geographic location, to estimate median base salaries for a position.
+You can also ask the interviewer for more information about the compensation structure at the company to frame your response better.
+If pressed for a number, giving a salary range rather than a single value is advisable.
+Don’t sell yourself short, but be realistic and research in advance to better understand the salary ranges for the positions you are applying for.
+A great resource for ACS members is the ACS Salary Calculator, which considers various factors, including experience level, the field of chemistry, and geographic location, to estimate median base salaries for a position.

 There is no trickier question to answer during the employment process than this one.
-Yet it is now often one of the first questions asked by an employer in order to filter out applicants.
-I recommend avoiding answering this question directly, at least until the first round of interviews are completed, and you know whether you want the position.
+Yet it is now often one of the first questions asked by an employer to filter out applicants.
+I recommend avoiding answering this question directly until the first round of interviews are completed, and you know whether you want the position.
 Please understand that the compensation negotiation process is usually a back-and-forth negotiation, and salary is only one component of the total compensation package.
-If you are pressed for an answer a good first step can be to reflect the question back on the employer with a statement like “I expect the compensation to reflect my qualifications and experience.
-What is the salary range for the position for which I am interviewing?”
-A second tactic would be to firmly state “I am very interested in the position as described, and I expect that if I am fortunate to receive an offer, we can come to an agreement on salary.
+If you are pressed for an answer, a good first step can be to reflect the question back on the employer with a statement like “I expect the compensation to reflect my qualifications and experience.
+What is the salary range for the position I am interviewing for?”
+A second tactic would be to firmly state “I am very interested in the position as described, and I expect that if I am fortunate to receive an offer, we can agree on salary.
 Now if you have to give a number, always give a range.
-A rough way to calculate the range is to determine the lowest salary you can consider based on your current financial situation and expect that with excellent job performance you will get promoted within two years.
+A rough way to calculate the range is to determine the lowest salary you can consider based on your current financial situation and expect that with excellent job performance, you will get promoted within two years.
 For the upper end figure 1.5 times the lowest salary you would consider.

 Never lowball yourself and do your research before the interview.
 Ask for the salary range for the position and if it is within your expectation, say that.
 If it is below your expectation, let them know it is below what you were expecting and provide your expected figure.